Inequality in Process: Education, Health and Income's Participation as a Mechanism among Blacks and Whites

 copy at: https://bit.ly/2Ob7azc

-Though prior work has provided substantial evidence to suggest that Blacks and Whites differ in how much their general health improves from educational attainment, empirical attempts that explain how these populations arrive at disparate educational effects are quite sparse.
-In this study, to flesh out our understanding of how educational gradients manifest among racial subpopulations in the U.S, I examine how a key mediator of the education-health relationship---i.e., income---differs, among Blacks and Whites, in how it participates as a mechanism of a college degree's effect on general health status.
+Prior work has provided substantial evidence to suggest that Blacks and Whites differ in how much their general health improves from educational attainment, yet empirical attempts that explain how these populations arrive at disparate educational effects are sparse.
+In this study, to flesh out our understanding of how educational gradients manifest among racial subpopulations in the U.S., I examine how a key mediator of the education-health relationship---i.e., income---differs, among Blacks and Whites, in how it participates as a mechanism of a college degree's effect on general health status.
 I use data from the National Longitudinal Study of Adolescent to Adult Health (n = 8,823) and sequential g-estimation in this investigation.
 I find that income varies markedly across groups in how it participates as a mechanism of a college degree's health status effect and that this differential behavior helps clarify Black-White disparities in educational gradients.